SkiBikePrint/Filamentalist/troubleshoot.md

-# Debugging Tips for Loose Filament During Rewinder Operation
+## Debugging Tips for Loose Filament During Rewinder Operation

+After a fast load movement, the spool may rotate a bit further due to inertia and causing some filament slack around the spool.
+This behavior is the same as any roller based spool holder and should not cause any issue for printing.
+*In all other Filamentalist operations, there should be no slack forming for any standardly sized spool.*
+If you observe excessive slack, please read the troubleshooting information below.

 ### Issue: Slack Forming Around the Spool in the Rewind/Unload Direction